 Where the target SMETS1 GSME does not support the equivalent of wildcards in the SeasonStartDate fields or the Date field in a GasSpecialDay fields (with their DUIS meanings), the S1SP shall, where the Service Request specifies such wildcards, create a SMETS1 Response indicating failure.

 Where the Service Request specifies a StandingCharge (with its DUIS meaning) greater than 32767 millipence and the target SMETS1 GSME does not support such a value, the S1SP shall create a SMETS1 Response indicating failure.

-Update Price (Primary Element) (SRV 1.2.1)
+(k) Where the target SMETS1 ESME has been configured to operate an external Auxiliary Load Control Switch (with its SMETS2 meaning) executing this Service Request will have the result that the external Auxiliary Load Control Switch (with its SMETS2 meaning) operation will cease.Update Price (Primary Element) (SRV 1.2.1)

 The provision of Clauses 18.1to 18.1g apply to this Service Request.